Neckar (car): NSU brand dispute

 Acrimony had mounted, involving robust exchanges of lawyers' letters, and legal hearings ensued.
 Arguments centred on what had been agreed about rights to the "NSU" name and, in particular, whether an arguably informal letter dated 5 January 1929 on the subject had long-standing contractual force.
 The judge decided that the 1929 letter could not have the contractual force necessary to bind the parties over use of the "NSU" name, because of a danger that its effect, if valid, would be to damage marketplace competition and thereby run counter to the public interest.
 The Fiat licensee therefore felt obliged, in 1957, to rebrand all its Heilbronn assembled cars: NSU-Fiat badged cars became Neckars.

 Fiat-designed models branded as Neckars

 By the late 1950s, Neckar was producing no more than 25,000 vehicles a year.
 The lineup consisted of the Fiat 500 (Neckar Weinsberg), 600 (Neckar Jagst), and 1100 (Neckar Europa), all slightly modified and typically more luxurious and sporty than the Fiats produced in Turin.

-The launch of the Fiat 1500 in 1961 and of the Neckar Panorama (derived from the Autobianchi Bianchina Panoramica) allowed Neckar to reach a yearly production of 50,000 units in 1962.
+The launch of the Fiat 1500 in 1961 and then of the Neckar Panorama (derived from the Autobianchi Bianchina Panoramica) allowed Neckar to reach a yearly production of 50,000 units in 1962.
 The Neckar 1500 TS (sold as the Neckar Mistral in France), a Fiat 1500-based coupé originally sold as the Siata 1500 TS was also added to the lineup that year.
 A coupé and a convertible based on the Fiat 600 were produced as the Neckar Riviera.
 The Fiat 850 (as the Neckar Adria) was the last model produced by Neckar.